jarvisdreams9/cfn-samples/readme.md

 _(For Advanced use cases)_

-Similar to FinalTemplateOverride, InitialTemplateOverride lets you override Template sections before Transform Processing (early in the stage).
+Similar to FinalTemplateOverride, __InitialTemplateOverride__ lets you override Template sections before Transform Processing (early in the stage).

 The best use case for this is when working with multiple transforms and if you need to call __CFNX__ multiple times while creating change sets, you can use __InitialTemplateOverride__ to configure CFNX properties for resources for each run.
 This is because, when CFNX processes the template, it removes the __CFNXConfiguration__ block in the Result template as it is not a valid cloudformation Section.
+When Cloudformation sends the request back to CFNX, the config block would have already been removed.

-When using SAM templates, run CFNX first to pass values to SAM template using intrinsic functions/macros/inputstores etc. Once SAM processes the template, Apply new configuration resources created by SAM templates.
+When using SAM templates, you can choose to run CFNX first to pass values to SAM template using intrinsic functions/macros/inputstores etc. Once SAM processes the template, Apply new configuration new resources created by SAM templates.

 Since, we cannot use __CFNXConfiguration__ more than once, we need to pass all the configuration as part of __Transform Parameters__.
-All properties Supported by __CFNXConfiguration__ are supported in Parameters with one __limitation__.
+All properties are supported by __CFNXConfiguration__ are supported in Parameters with one __limitation__.
 Cloudformation does not allow passing Parameters with values other than basic data types.
-To help with this situation, __CFNX__ allows you to pass the value of every config parameter as either a JSON/YAML string.
+To help with this situation, __CFNX__ allows you to pass the value of every config parameter as either __a JSON/YAML string__.
 This way we can still pass configuration for CFNX to work with.

 Eg: